3 teachers prepping to teach middle school math

 Myesha Cheatham

-Myesha Cheatham has taught elementary education for 10 years.
+Myesha Cheatham has taught elementary education for 11 years.
 She is a proud graduate of UCLA where she earned a BA in Sociology and Afro-American Studies.
 She also received her teaching credential and a M.Ed from UCLA.
 In addition to teaching, she has worked with the UCLA Mathematics project where she was a Cognitively Guided Instruction (CGI) Math coach.
 She also has served as the Mainstream English Language Development Coordinator.
-She became a National Board Candidate in 2023 and is eagerly awaiting the results of her submissions.
+She became a National Board Certified Middle Childhood Generalist in 2024.
 Additionally, she is a mom and her hobbies include watching sports, traveling, and teaching her 2nd graders. 😀